mvolkmann/blog/src/rust.md

 5. Use the `?` operator.
    If the value is a `Some` or `Ok` then it is unwrapped and returned.
-   If the value is a `None` or `Err` then returns the error to the caller.
+   If the value is a `None` or `Err` then it is returned to the caller.
    The function in which this operator is used must declare the proper return type and return a value of that type.
-   This allows the caller to handle errors, like re-throwing an exception in other programming languages.
+   This allows the caller to handle errors, similar to re-throwing an exception in other programming languages.

    ```rust
    let result = divide1(n, d)?;